nats-io/nats-site/content/blog/jetstream-java-client-03-consume.md

 you can leverage the helper method in the `PushSubscribeOptions` or `PullSubscribeOptions` builders, which will either add it to the Consumer Configuration you supply or create a default one with the durable.
 The value in the Consumer Configuration object takes precedence over the value supplied in either of the Subscribe options builders.

+Several of the examples demonstrate use of durable.
+[NatsJsPushSub](https://github.com/nats-io/nats.java/blob/main/src/examples/java/io/nats/examples/jetstream/NatsJsPushSub.java) is a good place to start.

 ### Deliver Policy / Start Sequence / Start Time